Resignation Letter Due to Travelling Abroad (14 Samples)

 Step 6: Offer to help with the transition

 This may vary from company to company, but if you are currently working on any projects, it’s a good idea to do your best to finish them before leaving.
-If it is impossible to finish them, you should at least outline various possible ways to facilitate the transition process in your resignation letter, so that your replacement can effectively complete them.
+If it is impossible to finish them, you should at least outline various possible ways to facilitate the transition process in your letter, so that your replacement can effectively complete them.

 It’s also considered professional to offer to train your replacement before you leave, this way there is no large disruption to the workflow.
-Likewise, you’ll want to make sure that you keep any company belongings prepared and kept aside so that you can return anything that isn’t your personal asset.
+Likewise, you’ll want to make sure that you keep any company belongings prepared and kept aside so that you can return anything that isn’t your asset.

 As I am currently working on a project for App Company, I will make sure to finish the revisions to the current pages I am coding.
 If any replacements are coming in within these last two weeks, I’ll do everything in my power to make sure they are properly trained and know how to effectively carry out the job.